UCTRONICS/UCTRONICS_Smart_Robot_Car_RaspberryPi/C/Software User Guide.md

-- After the camera start successfully, open your browser and test it by inputting http://[your raspberry pi ip address]:8080/stream.html [Notice: you can check your raspberry pi ip address by sudo ifconfig ]
+- After the camera start successfully, open your browser and test it by inputting http://[your raspberry pi ip address]:8080/stream.html [Notice: you can check your raspberry pi ip address by running 'sudo ifconfig' ]
 ![Alt text](https://github.com/UCTRONICS/UCTRONICS_Smart_Robot_Car_RaspberryPi/blob/master/image/5.png)

 - If anything is normal, you will see the video streaming on your browser like the following: